-Given that this topic covers virtue ethics, and discussions of individual virtues, and emotivism, I was surprised to see how low it came in.
-I was particularly bit surprised to see so little life in the Journal of Philosophy graph, and not even much in the Philosophy and Public Affairs graph.
-You really do see here a split between ethics and political philosophy.
+Given that this topic covers virtue ethics, discussions of individual virtues, and emotivism, I was surprised to see how low it came in.
+I was particularly surprised to see so little life in the Journal of Philosophy graph and not even much in the Philosophy and Public Affairs graph.
+The split between ethics and political philosophy is very visible here

 Part of what makes this odd is that the model only puts one of Stevenson’s own journal articles in this topic.

 |1937||Charles Leslie Stevenson, 1937, “The Emotive Meaning of Ethical Terms,” Mind 46:14–31.||Ordinary Language||0.2141|